 facts to reflect on:

-- Between 1998 and 2008 France abandoned close to 400 water capture zones per year (destined for human consumption), because of largely due to unacceptable levels of agricultural chemicals
+- Between 1998 and 2008 France abandoned close to 400 water capture zones per year (destined for human consumption), largely due to unacceptable levels of agricultural chemicals

 - 92% of Frances water courses are polluted by pesticides